jaydenwindle/senv/README.md

 your project's existing setup.

 #### One password for all `.env` files
-To configure `senv` to use a single password for all `.env` files you have two options.
+To configure `senv` to use a single password for all `.env` files you have two options:

 1) Set the `DOTENV_PASS` environment variable in your `~/.bash_profile`:
 ```